... Best Mental Health Blog | Anxiety | Stress Relief Tips Tea for Stress Relief: Science-Backed Benefits to Reduce Anxiety Naturally

 GABA (Gamma-Aminobutyric Acid)

-A neuroinhibitory component that found in some certain types of teas, such as GABA tea.
+A neuroinhibitory component that is found in some certain types of teas, such as GABA tea.
 It calms the nervous system.

 Best Teas for Stress Relief